-We can increase the district heating coverage in Denmark from 64% to almost 100% by combining existing technology in a new way.
-This is done by fusing the collective organization known from district heating companies with individual geothermal heat pumps.
+By combining existing technology in a new way we can increase the district heating coverage in Denmark from 64% to nearly 100%.
+This is done by fusing collective organizations known from district heating companies with individual geothermal heat pumps.
 With the great advantage of using low-pressure and low-temperature grids, this is done with help from a supply network based on heat absorbing vertical and horizontal plastic tubes.
-We call this network Termonet.
-Termonet can be used for both heating and cooling.
+We call this network Termonet which can be used for both heating and cooling.
 This is an “Expert” RENCOP including the energy companies TREFOR and EWII production.

 Føns – The First Movers

-Føns district heating, Denmark’s smallest district heating plant has ben operating since October the first 2015 and is supplying 46 households with around 400 kW heat, saving 280 tons .
+Føns Local Heating Plant is Denmark’s smallest district heating plant.
+It has been operating since October 1st 2015 and supplies 46 households with around 400 kW heat, saving 280 tons of CO2.

-In 2012, long before CO2mmunity, Føns started the process of finding a heating supply solution for the village and the conclusion was a small district heating plant, powered by wood chips.
+In 2012, long before CO2mmunity, Føns started the process of finding a heating supply solution for the village.
+This resulted in a small district heating plant powered by wood chips.
 During the process of finding a common heating supply for the village, many challenges appeared, but in the end, Føns got their district heating plant.

-Inspiration: The project got inspiration from another city, Samsø, which has a small district heating plant.
-Føns was able to secure the necessary amount of connected users, by charging a small connection fee.
+The project got its inspiration from the city of Samsø, which has a small district heating plant.
+Føns was able to secure the necessary number of connected users by charging a small connection fee.

 Indslev – Large Scale Heat Pump

 Indslev is one out of four cities chosen for installing a large heat pump in a small district heating system.

-The Tartu Regional Energy Agency organises RENCOP activities around Tartu.
-The target groups are rural communities and appartment resident associations.
+The Tartu Regional Energy Agency organises RENCOP activities in Estonia.
+The target groups are rural communities and apartment resident associations.
 The first RENCOP meeting was held in May 2018.
 The workshop spread ideas and benefits of CE projects.
-Furthermore knowledge on community energy and cooperatives in general was shared.
+Furthermore, knowledge on CE and cooperatives in general was shared.
 The aim was to initiate new projects, provide expert knowledge and help to build a network among practitioners.